alexcerce/AlexCerce_Portfolio/README.md

   With this data, I have built visualizations and prediction models to better understand key factors in the rise of Airbnb.

-  This project includes collecting data from multiple tables, doing extensive cleaning, aggregating the multiple tables into a couple of common tables, and building a lot of visualizations to better understand the situation.
+  This project includes collecting data from multiple tables, doing extensive cleaning, merging the tables into a couple of common tables, and building several visualizations to better understand the situation.